2023 Walk & Serve

 How does it come together?

-- After the event, all finished projects will be given to the respective organizations - if there is a representative from that organization present, we will load things up in their vehicle for them to deliver to their facility!
+6. After the event, all finished projects will be given to the respective organizations -and even load things up in their vehicle for them to deliver to their facility!

 You can impact organizations from around Central Ohio:

-Visit up to 15 different non-profit organizations!
+Visit over 10 different non-profit organizations!
 They each have ample space to complete a project that has been prepared specifically for their mission in mind.

 Will I have time to go to all of the stations?

-It is not a race to get to all 15 stations, it is a collective effort to complete well made projects to be put to use.
+It is not a race to get to all of the stations, it is a collective effort to complete well made projects to be put to use.
 We want you to learn about the different organizations and take your time making something that will be useful!

 When is it?

 Who can participate making the hands-on service projects?

 - Adult singles, groups, clubs and families (most projects geared towards children in 2nd grade and up)